Importance & Benefits of Pesticides

 Without crop protection, including pesticides, more than half of the world’s crops would be lost to insects, diseases and weeds.

-Pesticides are necessary.
-Pesticides help farmers grow more food on less land by protecting crops from pests, diseases and weeds as well as raising productivity per hectare.
+Pesticides are important.
+They help farmers grow more food on less land by protecting crops from pests, diseases and weeds as well as raising productivity per hectare.

 Production of major crops has more than tripled since 1960, thanks in large part to pesticides.1 For example, rice – which feeds almost half the people on our planet – has more than doubled in production.
 The amount of wheat has increased nearly 160 percent.